menandmice/micetro_docs/guides/implementation/firewall_ports.rst

 .. meta::
-   :description: Required firewall ports for Micetro by Men&Mice
+   :description: Required firewall ports for Micetro
    :keywords: firewall, ports, security, Micetro

 .. _firewall-ports:

-Networking requirements
+Networking Requirements
 =======================

 Certain ports need to be open for Micetro’s different components to communicate with each other.